Everything you need to know about the 28-Day Pre-Charge Bail Limit

 Due to this need, the new limit has been designed with the hope that the offence will continue to be investigated and there will not be a prejudice of substantial delays on the suspect or alleged victim.

-Within the 28 days, the police are expected to have concluded their enquiries and obtained a decision as to whether the suspect should be charged.
+Within the 28-day pre-charge bail limit, the police are expected to have concluded their enquiries and obtained a decision as to whether the suspect should be charged.

 There is no limit to the number of times a person can be bailed without charge.
 The police are under an obligation to conduct investigations “diligently and efficiently” – those two obligations are at odds with one another, which means that the new time limit on bail has caused the police some real problems.